 Pastoral Care at Durham Johnston Comprehensive School

-The pastoral care we offer our students is central to everything we do at Durham Johston Comprehensive School.
+The pastoral care we offer our students is central to everything we do at Durham Johnston Comprehensive School.
 This section of our website provides an overview and key information about this vital part of life at DJCS.

 Our ethos and success is based upon students, parents and staff working closely together and forming good relationships.
 Our comprehensive nature is found in the wide range of backgrounds from which our students are drawn, but also in the wide range of curricular, extra-curricular, and cultural opportunities that we provide.